StackVista/stackstate-docs/use/stackstate-ui/k8sTs-timeline-time-travel.md

 ### Topology time

-The topology in Rancher Observability is based on a snapshot of your environments as observed at that moment.
+The topology in SUSE Observability is based on a snapshot of your environments as observed at that moment.
 The moment from which this snapshot is taken is specified by the topology time.
-By default, Rancher Observability is in live mode with the topology time set to the current time.
+By default, SUSE Observability is in live mode with the topology time set to the current time.
 You can [time travel](#time-travel) to a previous state of the topology by selecting a custom topology time.
 This helps you to investigate an issue at a certain moment in time.
 Even if a pod is long gone you can still see how it was connected, its logs, events, related resources, events and more.

 ![Topology time](../../.gitbook/assets/v51_topology_time.png)